TrellixVulnTeam/swahilipython_SCMU/Doc/howto/regex.rst

           IGNORECASE
    :noindex:

-   Perform case-insensitive matching; character class and literal strings will match letters by ignoring case.
+   Perform case-insensitive matching; character kundi and literal strings will match letters by ignoring case.
 For example, ``[A-Z]`` will match lowercase letters, too.
 Full Unicode matching also works unless the :const:`ASCII` flag is used to disable non-ASCII matches.
 When the Unicode patterns